pump-io/pump.io/README.md

 ### Environment

-`NODE_ENVIRONMENT` determines the environment pump.io is running in.
-This should be set to `production` in production environments or performance will be significantly degraded.
-In development environments it should be set to `development`, which is the default.

 The `pump` daemon also accepts configuration values via environment variables.
 You can find available configuration values above - the basic idea is to start with `PUMPIO_` and append the capitalized